DZayee/relay/README.md

 Send messages from one network and verify that they are correctly received on the other.
 You may want to implement logging to monitor the flow of messages.
 Debugging:

-If you encounter any issues, check the WebSocket connections, inspect the logs, and ensure that both Prysm and Nomic are running correctly.
+If you encounter any issues, check the WebSocket connections, inspect the logs, and ensure that both Prysm and Nomic are running correctly.</br>
 **Step 4: Security and Optimization**
 Authentication: